uvd540/asteroids-odin/README.md

 - There's a wrapper for `read_entire_file` and `write_entire_file` from `core:os` that works on web as well.
 See `game/os` package.
 It's used in `game.odin` to load a file.
 - You can load any file in the `assets` folder.

+> [!NOTE]
+> The files written using `write_entire_file` don't really exist outside the browser.
+They don't survive closing the tab.
+But you can write a file and load it within the same session.
+You can use it to make your old desktop code run, even though it won't be possible to _really_ save anything.

 ## What won't work

 - Anything from `core:os` that isn't in the `game/os` package.